rashmiiyengar/React-netflixgpt/README.md

 - Unsubscribed to the onAuthStatechanged callback
 - Registered in TMDB API and get access token
 - get data from TMDB now playing movie list API
-- Custom hook nor nowPlaying movies
+- Custom hook now nowPlaying movies
 - create a movie slice
 - Planning for Main container and secondary container
 - update store with movie data